 The Compliance organisation annually draws up a compliance action plan which will be discussed and confirmed by OP MB's Board of Directors with respect to the company.
 The principles and instructions governing compliance are also confirmed in the same manner.
-OP Financial Group's Compliance organisation also controls OP MB's compliance activities.

 Compliance is aimed at preventing the materialisation of compliance risks.
-For this purpose, the Compliance organisation shall, for example,
+To this end, the Compliance organisation shall, for example:

-- prepare and maintain guidelines on key matters related to practices; - advise employees on, and train them in, matters related practices; - support OP MB's business in the planning of development measures promoting the management of compliance risks; - keep executive and senior management and the business informed of upcoming regulatory changes and monitor the business's preparation for regulatory changes; - supervise compliance within the company with the current regulatory framework, ethical practices and internal guidelines related to practices; and - regularly report to executive and senior management on recommendations given to the business, the results of control and other observations related to compliance risk exposure.
+- prepare and maintain guidelines on key matters related to practices - advise employees on, and train them in, matters related practices; - support OP MB's business in the planning of development measures promoting the management of compliance risks; - keeps executive and senior management and the business informed of upcoming regulatory changes and monitor the business's preparation for regulatory changes; - supervise compliance within the company with the current regulatory framework, ethical practices and internal guidelines related to practices; and - regularly report to executive and senior management on recommendations given to the business, the results of control and other observations related to compliance risk exposure.